-- 1. To expose the students to the importance of biomedical signals and analysis - 2.
-To introduce different types of biosignals and their characteristics - 3.
+1. To expose the students to the importance of biomedical signals and analysis

+- 2. To introduce different types of bio signals and their characteristics - 3.
 To study different noise removal mechanisms for biomedical signals - 4.
-To analyse the signals using time and frequency domain measures
+To analyze the signals using time and frequency domain measures